nearform/nscale/README.md

 ![Local Mode](docs/images/localmode.png)

 In a development configuration, the nscale server and running containers live on the same system.
 This is a great way to get started with nscale or to use it for local development and testing.
-As an _experimental feature_, nscale supports running containers as processes, this mode is called 'process-container', and it supports automatic reloading if anything changes.
+As of v0.16, nscale supports running containers as processes, this mode is called 'process-container', and it supports automatic reloading if files are changed.

 ### Production configuration
 ![Local Mode](docs/images/remotemod.png)